stamourv/beer/README.md

 created from whole cloth.
 I tried to add proper attribution wherever possible.

+This repo is cobbled from scattered notes taken by me and others, with varying levels of detail.
+I tried to fill in more details from memory, with the mixed results one may expect.
+As a result, holes, gaps, and omissions galore.

 Thanks to @jrslepak, @dotpyfe, and @khale for their help brewing, finding, creating, and refining these recipes.